 - Try different combinations of what your competitors rank for

 - Try different combinations of singular vs plural (plural is not always bad)

 - Try different misspellings of your actual keywords

 They’re always a balancing act, so they need constant attention to keep them in line.

-Getting noticed in the app store takes a lot of patience and a lot of skill, but you can certainly bend the cards in your favour.
-ASO can help you compensate for a less robust marketing budget, or the fact that you’re an unknown in a world of giant app dev companies.
+Getting noticed in the app store takes a lot of patience and a lot of skill, but you can certainly bend the cards in your favor.
+ASO can help you compensate for a less robust marketing budget or the fact that you’re an unknown in a world of giant app dev companies.
 ASO is there to put your product in front of people who want to buy it.

-You’d be get optimizing.
+You’d get optimizing.